mevorah/The2018SeattleLoftsAlbumsofTheYearList/README.md

 ## 5/13 Damaged - Blackflag
 * 1st Listen: Not great/ ok
+* 2nd Listen: Ok

+You can feel the energy.. even when standing at your desk.
+I think that's the point.

 ## 5/12 Torches - Foster The People
 * 4/5th Listen: Pretty/ very good